Kokkai-gijidō-mae Station: History

-The station first opened on March 15, 1959, as a station on the Marunouchi Line.
+The station was firstly opened on March 15, 1959, as a station on the Marunouchi Line by the Teito Rapid Transit Authority (TRTA).
 The Chiyoda Line platforms opened on October 20, 1972.
 It also became possible to transfer to the Ginza and Namboku lines via a passageway to the newly opened Tameike-Sannō Station which opened on September 30, 1997.

-The station facilities were inherited by Tokyo Metro after the privatization of the Teito Rapid Transit Authority (TRTA) in 2004.
+The station facilities were inherited by Tokyo Metro after the privatization of the TRTA in 2004.

 Passenger statistics

 In fiscal 2019, this station and combined had an average of 150,922 passengers daily.